 According to the U.S. Travel Association, travel and tourism is a $1,036 billion industry in the United States that has directly generated more than 8.8 million jobs.
 The U.S. travel industry ranks as the seventh largest employer and among the top 10 industries in 49 states, including the District of Columbia, when measured by employment.
 Travel and tourism generates $165 billion in tax revenue for federal, state and local governments, with the restaurant industry accounting for the majority of this economic activity.

-An increasingly popular and growing opportunity for agricultural producers is Agritourism.
+An increasingly popular and growing opportunity for agricultural producers is agritourism.
 This is generally defined as activities that include visiting a working farm or any agricultural, horticultural or agribusiness operation to enjoy the rural setting, be educated, or be involved in a special activity.

 If you decide to develop an operation, it is critical that you undertake something that you understand and are passionate about, and that the scale of the undertaking fits your lifestyle.
 Once that is done, it is extremely important to develop a marketing plan that looks at the available demographic you hope to attract and ways to use targeted communications to reach them.
 Much of your marketing will be word-of-mouth from satisfied customers.
-In this age of social media and instant messaging, “quality-of-product” “quality-of-service” are critical considerations with respect to promoting your business and generating new and repeat customers.
+In this age of social media and instant messaging, “quality-of-product” and “quality-of-service” are critical considerations with respect to promoting your business and generating new and repeat customers.
 New customers grow your business; satisfied repeat customers sustain and market your business to another wave of new customers.

-Agritourism includes many areas outdoor recreation, retreat, education, accommodation or entertainment.
+Agritourism includes many areas of outdoor recreation, retreat, education, accommodation or entertainment.
 A few examples of agritourism are: